anic17/LexaCount/README.md

 ### Using lists

-Using a list file is a very useful addition to LexaCount, allowing for the automation of counting lines in a large codebase with an unlimited number of files.
+Using a list file is a beneficial addition to LexaCount, allowing for the automation of counting lines in a large codebase with unlimited files.
 The list file should contain file names separated by newlines, with each line representing a single file.
 For example, a list file named `lines.list` would look like this:

 ```
 src/include/main.h